 Two friends find unique ways to send messages through time and space.
-A quasi-narrative music video, with Cat Ross & Gabi Villaseñor.
+A semi-narrative music video, with Cat Ross & Gabi Villaseñor.

 Other tracks from this series of experimental electronic pieces: